-- through 'quality first' teaching, support the teachers in enabling all children to access the learning. - supporting the teachers in enabling children with SEND to have access to an appropriate curriculum. - encouraging and promoting independence in the children. - liaising with the Class Teacher. - helping to prepare resources and adapt materials. - leading interventions to close the gap for children experiencing difficulty. - promoting the inclusion of all children in all aspects of life at school.
+• through 'quality first' teaching and access to 'universal provision' (listed above), support the teachers in enabling all pupils to access the learning.

+- supporting the teachers in enabling pupils with SEND to have access to an appropriate curriculum. - encouraging and promoting independence in the pupil. - liaising with the Class Teacher. - helping to prepare resources and adapt materials. - leading interventions to close the gap for pupils experiencing difficulty. - promoting the inclusion of all pupils in all aspects of life at school.